Krylov Complexity in early universe: Some setup of early universe

 \subsection{Inflation, RD and MD}

 We will follow the notation of \cite{Baumann:2009ds} to introduce the scale factor.
-The background metric is the Friedman-Lemaitre-Robertson-Walker metric,
+The background metric is the Friedman-Lemaitre-Robertson-Walker (FLRW) metric,

-where $a(\eta)$ is the scale factor.
-Here, we will assume a single component universe, which means that the universe will experice the inflation, RD and MD, respectively.
-We could use equation of state to characterize the universe via
+where $a(\eta)$ is the scale factor expressed in conformal time $\eta$.
+Alternatively, the FLRW metric can also be written in terms of physical time $t$ as $ds^2 = -dt^2 + a(t)^2 d\vec{x}^2$, from which the relation $dt = a d\eta$ follows explicitly.
+Here, we consider a universe dominated by a single component during each epoch, meaning it undergoes successive phases of inflation, RD, and MD.
+The evolution of the scale factor in each era can be characterized by the equation of state parameter $w$ via

-where $P_I$ and $\rho_I$ is the pressure and energy density of the corresponding periods parameterized by $I$.
-For obtaining the relation between the conformal time and the scale factor, we need the comoving distance,
+where $P_I$ and $\rho_I$ are the pressure and energy density, respectively, in each epoch $I$.
+To derive the relation between conformal time and the scale factor, we make use of the comoving distance,

-where $\chi_{ph}(\eta)$ is the comoving distance in the event horizon of particle.
-In light of $w_I$, the Hubble radius can be replaced by
+where $\chi_{\mathrm{ph}}(\eta)$ is the comoving particle horizon distance, and we have used the definition of the Hubble parameter $H = \dot{a}/a$, with $\dot{a} = da/dt$.
+In terms of the equation of state parameter $w_I$, the Hubble radius can be expressed as

-where we use $\omega$ to take place of $\omega_{I}$ for simplify.
-Integrating equation \eqref{eq. comoving distance} yields the relation between the scale factor and the conformal time
+where, for simplicity, we replace $\omega_{I}$ with $\omega$.
+Integrating Eq. \eqref{eq. comoving distance} yields an explicit functional relation between the scale factor and the conformal time,